logaretm/vee-validate/docs/src/templates/markdown/configuration/config.md

   inject: true,
   validity: false,
   aria: true,
-  i18n: null, // the vue-i18n plugin instance,
+  i18n: null, // the vue-i18n plugin instance
   i18nRootKey: 'validations' // the nested key under which the validation messsages will be located };